shuhei-kuroiwa/econometrics-study-log/README.md

 # cml_study_log
 A learning record of econometrics and causal machine learning.

+7/15: I worked at internship.
+I revised a report, and downloaded some coding tools.

 7/14: today Ive just checked some codes on my notebook.
 7/13: I checked data column. but I can’t get the overspection of research. because that lack the names of features, and still can’t find the way, how it could be used for causal inference?
 7/12: I checked new data of criteo.